 How insulin works

 During digestion, foods that contain carbohydrates are converted into glucose.
-Most of this glucose is sent into your bloodstream, causing a rise in blood glucose levels.
-This increase in blood glucose signals your pancreas to produce insulin.
+Most of this glucose is sent into your bloodstream, causing a rise in blood glucose levels, which

 How glucagon works